West Midlands PEEL 2016

 The West Midlands is a predominantly urban area covering the cities of Birmingham, Wolverhampton and Coventry and the districts of Dudley, Sandwell, Solihull and Walsall.

-The population is over 2.7 million people (Office for National Statistics estimated an increase of 47,000 people in mid-2013), with an ethnic minority population of 30% and with a high demographic of young people.
-Birmingham has an ethnic minority population of over 40% and one of Europe’s youngest populations.
+The population is over 2.7 million people, with an ethnic minority population of 30% and with a high demographic of young people.

-The area faces the most significant challenge with terrorism and extremism outside London.
-The force is a national lead in the delivery of counter terrorism policing.
+The area faces the most significant challenge with terrorism and extremism outside London and is a national lead in the delivery of counter terrorism policing.

 The force also faces significant challenges in organised crime.
 It is the lead force in the operation of the National Ballistics Intelligence Service.

 The force is focused upon local policing.
-The force area is divided into 10 local policing units, covering 170 neighbourhoods, each served by a dedicated team.
+The force has recently reduced from 10 to 8 neighbourhood policing units, covering 170 neighbourhoods, each served by a dedicated team.
+The new Neighbourhood Policing Model embodies a focused and determined approach to prevent crime, disorder and demand.

-The force has demonstrated high ethical standards in crime recording which gives it confidence in the 18.1% reduction in crime since 2010.
+The force has seen a reduction in crime since 2010 and has demonstrated high ethical standards in crime recording which gives confidence in the reductions which currently stand at 6.83%.

 Disclaimer: the above statement has been prepared by West Midlands Police.
 The views and information in it are not necessarily those of HMICFRS.